infu/nftanvil/apps/docs/docs/sdk/cli.md

 npx anvil check 0 3
 ```

 This will check if everything is ok.
-If not it will try to reupload images.
+If not it will try to re-upload images.

 You may also want to do a quick check, which doesn't check the images, only metadata.
 If not ok it will delete ids from `minted.json` and you can mint again the missing ones.